ForgeGit/ignite_wotlk/README.md

 Around ~50% of the time, a fire mage will be dealing less damage than what it was suppose to do through ignite.

 <img src="img/fig3.png" />

+Fights where fire mages are doing less ignite damage than expected are more frequently observed on Fireball Mages (TTW) than Frostfire Bolt Mages (FFB).

 ## The vomit window

 For now, we know it is at leas <40ms, don't worry about it.